serhiipanovjs/excuse-me/README.md

     -   Click View button to open the app in a browser window.

 ### Cloning of the Repository Code locally
--   Go to the Github repository that you want to clone.
+-   Go to the GitHub repository that you want to clone.
 -   Click on the Code button located above all the project files.
 -   Click on HTTPS and copy the repository link.
--   Open the IDE of your choice and and paste the copied git url into the IDE terminal.
+-   Open the IDE of your choice and paste the copied git url into the IDE terminal.
 -   The project is now created as a local clone.

 ## Content

 ### Technologies Used
+-   Programming language was Python.

+-   Used the following Libraries:
+    - gspread.
+    - colorama.
+    - sys.
+    - time.
+    - random
+    - pyperclip
+- GitHub was used to store the repository for submission.

+- Heroku was used to deploy the live version of the terminal.
 ## Credits